Evening and Weekend Appointments Available

 When you are charged with a misdemeanor in California, both your freedom and reputation are at stake.
 That is why the most important step you must take is to hire an experienced criminal defense attorney to protect your rights throughout the entire legal process.
 At The Law Office of Ronald M. Hall, our Downey misdemeanor defense attorney has more than four decades of experience handling a wide range of misdemeanors and helping our clients obtain the most favorable outcome, which includes not serving any time behind bars.

 Charged with a misdemeanor?
 The Law Office of Ronald M. Hall offers free consultations to start your defense.
-Contact us today.
+Contact us online or call (562) 268-5522 today.

 Handcuffs - misdemeanors in California